notWetro/scavenger_hunt/README.md

 This repository contains the system for a web-based scavenger hunt developed as part of a project and its extensions.

-**Authors**: Lukas Steckbauer, Rosario Aranzulla, Felix Kurz, and Felix Biedenbacher
+**Authors**: Lukas Steckbauer, Rosario Aranzulla, Felix Kurz, Felix Biedenbacher, Niklas Fichtner and Hikmet Gözaydin

 **Supervisor**: Dr. Marc Hermann